 Benefits of a 3 Fund Portfolio

-There are a ton of benefits associated with a simple 3 Fund Portfolio.
+There are countless benefits associated with a simple 3 Fund Portfolio.
 But below are the three biggest benefits that you need to be aware of.

 With a 3 Fund Portfolio, you get the simplicity of only having to manage three investments while also getting the benefit of effectively owning hundreds of investments.

 Owning a simple portfolio makes it easier to rebalance, monitor, and keep track of your investments.
+You don’t have to constantly check-in to make sure you are diversified.
 It also eliminates the need for you to pay someone to manage your investments for you, which is a huge cost you should avoid if you can.

 Speaking of costs…